NaveenaChatti/Leads_Scoring_casestudy/README.md

-README - Lead Conversion Prediction (Logistic Regression)
+Lead Conversion Prediction (Logistic Regression)

 OBJECTIVE:
 Predict which leads are likely to convert using logistic regression.